 Córdoba, pretty much like all Andalucía, wakes up slowly and taking her time, with workers bothering going to breakfast around 10-ish and tourists willingly adapting to local lifestyle.
 Shopkeepers bring out their display of flamenco dresses and loud jewelry, and the day officially starts.

-The former mosque is now a Roman Catholic cathedral, and before being a mosque had actually already been a Christian Visigothic church on the ruins of which Abd-ar-Rahman started building the muslim worship place.
-Studying the whole complex might take years, as it would mean exploring the different layers of history and unearthing a fascinating collaboration of religions, tastes and an aesthetic that blends Roman, Gothic, Byzantine, Syrian and Persian elements, first example of the so-called Califal style.
+The former mosque is now a Roman Catholic cathedral, and before being a mosque had actually already been a Christian Visigothic church on the ruins of which Abd-ar-Rahman started building the Muslim worship place.
+Studying the whole complex might take years, as it would mean exploring the different layers of history and unearthing a fascinating collaboration of religions, tastes and an aesthetic that blends Roman, Gothic, Byzantine, Syrian and Persian elements, the first example of the so-called Califal style.

 After re-conquering Córdoba, Christians transformed the monument into a church again and, although leaving pretty much intact the Moorish architecture, built a cathedral inside with a great central nave facing a finely decorated altar.

 Being La Judeíra the Jewish Quarter, the presence of the synagogue was pretty obvious.
 Of simple decoration, its walls empty, with only the ever-present menorah as an ornament, symbol of Jews’ traditional austerity that in the 11th and 12th centuries integrated with Islamic rules and Christian customs, organizing their lives in an almost walled citadel on the border with the Alcázar.